starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 **************

 Returns a new dictionary.
 The function does not require any arguments.
-A new dictionary can be populated upon declaration by using a hint with the expression ``initial_dict``.
+A new dictionary is initially populated by using a hint with the expression ``initial_dict``.
 The dictionary associated with that expression will be found by the ``__dict_manager``.

-Note that Cairo has no way to enforce that subsequent read/writes are consistent with ``initial_dict`` hint (this is only enforced at the python level).
-Technically the return value is a pointer to an empty ``DictAccess`` array.
+Note that Cairo has no way to enforce that subsequent read/writes are consistent with the ``initial_dict`` hint (this is only enforced at the python level).
+Technically, the return value is a pointer to an empty ``DictAccess`` array.
 Soundness with respect to the initial values can only be achieved with explicit initialization of the dictionary or by using the ``default_dict_new()`` from the